wandreopoulos/deeplasmid/classifier/dl/README.md

 ```

-Please see the Supplementary Information from the publication for things to consider when building the Docker image: Prodigal and bbtools/sketch need to be built, and the model .h5 files from training are needed, as well as several sketch files and Pfam-A.TMP2.hmm that can be downloaded (https://portal.nersc.gov/dna/microbial/assembly/deeplasmid/).

-### Testing
+## Testing

 The 649989979.fna is a testing file, which was downloaded from IMG taxonoid 649989979.
 This file can be found under the master branch in order to reduce space in the docker branch.
 This way you can test to verify if your installation of the deeplasmid tool gives the same results as expected, which are shown below.

-You can run deeplasmid on this input file as follows, either natively or with docker (note you may need to run docker with sudo):
+You can run deeplasmid on this input file as follows (note you may need to run docker with sudo):

 ```
-andreopo@nid00435:/global/cscratch1/sd/andreopo/plasmidml_tests/jgi-ml_paper/classifier/dl> ./feature_DL_plasmid_predict_CORI.sh testing/649989979/649989979.fna testing/649989979/649989979.fna.native.OUT22e
-Deeplasmid - Plasmid finder for microbial genome assemblies.
-Counts: Plasm=3  Ambig=0  Main=44  nCount=47

 ~/Downloads/deeplasmid/classifier/dl$ docker run -it -v `pwd`/testing/649989979/649989979.fna:/srv/jgi-ml/classifier/dl/in.fasta -v `pwd`/testing/649989979/649989979.fna.OUT:/srv/jgi-ml/classifier/dl/outdir billandreo/deeplasmid feature_DL_plasmid_predict.sh in.fasta outdir
 Counts: Plasm=3  Ambig=0  Main=44  nCount=47